Pavanupadhyay27/stock-intelligence-dashboard/README.md

-# stock-intelligence-dashboard
-A modern, interactive Stock Intelligence Dashboard powered by FastAPI and Plotly.
-Provides real-time analytics, price trends, and machine learning forecasts for major global companies using live financial data.
-Includes RESTful APIs, modular backend, and a user-friendly web interface for deep stock insights and interactive visualization.
+📊 Stock Intelligence Dashboard

+A modern, interactive stock analytics platform powered by FastAPI, Plotly, and Machine Learning.
+It delivers real-time stock insights, historical trends, correlation analysis, forecasts, volatility metrics, and more — all wrapped in a clean, user-friendly dashboard.

-Table of Contents
+📌 Table of Contents

 Features

 Setup Instructions